delestro/openfertility/README.md

 ![Open Ferlility logo](docs/static/OpenFertility.svg)

 Open Fertility is an open-source project dedicated to advancing fertility analysis and prediction through machine learning.
-The goal is to foster a __community-driven__ initiative that empowers fertility professionals, researchers, and enthusiasts with open-source tools and models, enabling professionals to make informed decisions and drive innovation in the field.
+The goal is to foster a __community-driven__ initiative that empowers fertility professionals, researchers, and enthusiasts.

 Inspired by the paper [_An annotated human blastocyst dataset to benchmark deep learning architectures for in vitro fertilization_](https://www.nature.com/articles/s41597-023-02182-3) the aim is to leverage the open data they published to develop initial models.